Temporary Emigration

 GammaDoublePrime:(Intercept) (true = 0.5 ): 0.476 95% CI: 0.399 to 0.553

-The true values should sit within or close to the confidence intervals for each parameter.
-The gamma parameters tend to have wider intervals than \(\phi\) and \(p\) because they are harder to estimate, requiring the model to distinguish between different patterns of consecutive absence across primary periods.
-More primary periods and a larger population will tighten those intervals.
+The true values should land inside, or at least near, the confidence interval for each parameter.
+The gammas usually come out with wider intervals than \(\phi\) and \(p\), simply because they’re harder to estimate: the model has to tease apart different patterns of consecutive absence stretched across the primary periods.
+Throw more primary periods and a bigger population at it and those intervals will tighten up.

 What the gamma parameters tell you biologically

-It is worth pausing on what \(\gamma'\) and \(\gamma''\) actually mean for your species, rather than just treating them as nuisance parameters to be estimated and forgotten.
+It’s worth stopping to ask what \(\gamma'\) and \(\gamma''\) are actually telling you about your species, rather than treating them as nuisance numbers to estimate and then forget about.

-\(\gamma''\) tells you the probability that an animal leaves your study area between consecutive primary periods, given it was present in the last one.
-A high \(\gamma''\) means animals are frequently moving out of the study area.
-A low \(\gamma''\) means animals tend to stay put once they are there.
+\(\gamma''\) is the probability an animal clears off out of your study area between one primary period and the next, given it was there last time.
+A high \(\gamma''\) means animals are forever slipping out of the study area.
+A low one means they tend to stay put once they’ve arrived.

-\(\gamma'\) tells you how sticky the absence state is.
-A high \(\gamma'\) means that once an animal has left, it tends to stay away for multiple primary periods.
-A low \(\gamma'\) means animals return quickly after leaving.
+\(\gamma'\) tells you how sticky being absent is.
+A high \(\gamma'\) means that once an animal has gone, it tends to stay gone for several primary periods.
+A low one means animals nip back not long after they leave.

-For a migratory species sampled across seasons, you might expect \(\gamma'\) to be high during the migration period: once a bird has left for its wintering grounds it will stay away for the whole winter.
-For a species with more fluid movement, both gammas might be moderate and similar to each other.
+For a migratory species sampled across seasons, you’d expect \(\gamma'\) to be sky-high during migration: once a bird has cleared out for its wintering grounds, it’s staying gone the whole winter.
+For a species that mooches in and out more freely, both gammas might come out moderate and pretty similar to each other.

 A note on identifiability at the first and last primary periods

-There is one practical issue worth flagging.
-The gamma parameters are not identifiable at every primary period.
-Specifically, \(\gamma''\) is not identifiable at the first primary period (there is no prior availability state to condition on), and \(\gamma'\) is not identifiable at the last primary period.
-RMark handles this internally, but you may notice that the design data for these parameters has fewer rows than you might expect.
+One practical thing worth flagging.
+The gammas can’t be identified at every primary period.
+Specifically, \(\gamma''\) can’t be pinned down at the very first period (there’s no earlier availability state to condition on), and \(\gamma'\) can’t be pinned down at the very last one.
+RMark sorts this out for you behind the scenes, but you might spot that the design data for these parameters has fewer rows than you were expecting.

 What next?

-With temporary emigration accounted for, you now have the complete robust design model.
-Three latent processes operating simultaneously:
+With temporary emigration bolted on, you’ve now got the complete robust design model.
+Three hidden processes all running at once:

-Detection of available animals across secondary occasions, governed by \(p\).
+Detection of the available animals across secondary occasions, run by \(p\).

-Each of these can be modelled as a function of covariates, just as in a standard GLM.
-Time-varying survival.
-Habitat-dependent detection.
-Seasonal availability.
-The robust design is not a single model but a framework that you can customise to the biology of your species and the structure of your data.
+And every one of these can be modelled as a function of covariates, exactly like in a bog-standard GLM.
+Survival that shifts over time.
+Detection that depends on habitat.
+Availability that swings with the season.
+The robust design isn’t really one model, it’s a framework you bend to fit the biology of your species and the shape of your data.

-The next page covers how to implement this in RMark properly, including how to format your real data, and how to set up model structures with covariates.
+The next page is where we roll our sleeves up and actually do this in RMark: how to wrangle your real data into shape, and how to set up model structures with covariates.